Meta launches an AI assistant that tells Facebook creators why their content works, not just that it did

 Getting to the heart of the European tech and startup scene.

-Anduril raises $5bn at $61bn valuation, doubling in eleven months
+Suno raises at a $5.4bn valuation, more than doubling its worth in six months

 Intel is bringing a chip to every computing category at Computex.
 The last time it could do that, it was the company everyone was trying to catch.